Who we are & what we do

 - We produce innovative resources for schools, including DVDs, lesson plans and worksheets.
 We provide a range of resources on cruelty-free living that are designed specifically for young people.

-Our patrons are Chrissie Hynde, Carol Royle and Peter Tatchell.
+Our patrons are Chrissie Hynde, Sara Pascoe, Carol Royle and Peter Tatchell.